antoinekllee/Synergy/README.md

 ## 🧪 Algorithm

-Synergy uses an innovative algorithm to create optimized groups of students based on the following principles:
+Synergy uses an innovative algorithm to create optimized groups of students based on their personality traits derived from the Post-Jungian (PJ) personality theory.
+The PJ personality theory is an extension of Carl Jung's psychological types and consists of four dimensions:

+1. SN (Sensing vs Intuition)
+2. TF (Thinking vs Feeling)
+3. EI (Extroversion vs Introversion)
+4. PJ (Perception vs Judgment)

+Students complete a 20-question personality quiz, with answers ranging from 1 to 4.
+These answers are then mapped to a four-dimensional vector based on the PJ personality theory dimensions.
+The personality vectors of all students in a class are used by the algorithm to compute k-sized groups that optimize the utility function.

+The algorithm creates groups based on the following principles:

 1. Cognitive Diversity: Values teams with diverse SN (Sensing vs Intuition) and TF (Thinking vs Feeling) personality dimensions.
 2. Leadership: Values teams with at least one ETJ agent (the leader).